swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 ### Restrictions on use in generics

-Noncopyable types may have generic parameters:
+Noncopyable types may have generic type parameters:

 ```swift
 // A type that reads from a file descriptor consisting of binary values of type T